-They’re really quite different really to those Haydn and Gluck knew.
-They were smaller for start, which is why we’re using a relatively small band for this concert.
-Haydn’s violins would have had gut strings, which were softer and warmer.
+They're really quite different to those Haydn and Gluck knew.
+They were smaller for a start, which is why we're using a relatively small band for this concert.
+Haydn's violins would have had gut strings, which were softer and warmer.
 The modern violin is designed for projection and power so it can bash out a Tchaikovsky tune above a battery of brass and percussion.
-And modern horns and trumpets didn’t have valves - they hadn’t been invented yet - so the range of notes was limited.
+But early horns and trumpets didn't have valves - they hadn't been invented yet - so the range of notes was limited.

 What concerts are planned in Skipton after this one?

 Things are a bit up in the air at the moment because Skipton Town Hall is closed for renovation until the end of this year.
 But the plans are for a big opening event followed by a mini-festival of concerts celebrating the 250th anniversary of Beethoven's birth.
 And before that we'll be back in Christ Church in July with Poulenc's Organ Concerto (think vaudeville meets Hammer House of Horrors!) plus more Mozart and some Delius.
 And we're also doing gigs in Sheffield, Bradford, Leeds - all over the place.
 We're even in a cave in the Dales this August.
 Bring it on!